markazana/Course4-Project2/README.md

 |20 |09001 |10200504  |PM25-PRI     |0.388 |POINT |1999|
 |24 |09001 |10200602  |PM25-PRI     |1.490 |POINT |1999|

-<b>fips</b>: A five-digit number (represented as a string) indicating the U.S. county
+<b>fips</b>: A five-digit number (represented as a string) indicating the U.S. county<br>

-<b>SCC</b>: The name of the source as indicated by a digit string (see source code classification table)
+<b>SCC</b>: The name of the source as indicated by a digit string (see source code classification table)<br>

-<b>Pollutant</b>: A string indicating the pollutant
+<b>Pollutant</b>: A string indicating the pollutant<br>

-<b>Emissions</b>: Amount of PM2.5 emitted, in tons
+<b>Emissions</b>: Amount of PM2.5 emitted, in tons<br>

-<b>type</b>: The type of source (point, non-point, on-road, or non-road)
+<b>type</b>: The type of source (point, non-point, on-road, or non-road)<br>

-<b>year</b>: The year of emissions recorded
+<b>year</b>: The year of emissions recorded<br>
 <b>Source Classification Code Table (Source_Classification_Code.rds)</b>: This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
 The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
-For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”.
+For example, source “10100101” is known as “Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal”.<br>

 You can read each of the two files using the readRDS() function in R. For example, reading in each file can be done with the following code: